-My name is Claire Healy and I am an Tax Manager with Mazars, one of the world’s largest professional services firms.
+My name is Claire Healy and I am an Tax Director with Mazars, one of the world’s largest professional services firms.

 Claire, what did you study at college?